-\\\\ Mr. Ferdinand K. Constantino resigned as a member of, and was appointed as an advisor of, the Audit Committee on February 19, 2013 as disclosed to the SEC through an SEC Form 17-C on February 20, 2013.
+\\\ Mr. Ferdinand K. Constantino resigned as a member of, and was appointed as an advisor of, the Audit Committee on February 19, 2013 as disclosed to the SEC through an SEC Form 17-C on February 20, 2013.

-Disclose the profile or qualifications of the Audit Committee members. (updated pursuant to the advisement letter filed by the Company with the SEC on April 7, 2014 and another advisement letter dated June 17, 2014)
+Disclose the profile or qualifications of the Audit Committee members. (updated pursuant to the advisement letter filed by the Company with the SEC on April 7, 2014)